 - 39Press Windows logo plus Arrow Right Stretch the window to right

-- 57Press Windows logo plus a number:Select a program from the pinned in the task bar.Advertisement
+- 57Select a program from the pinned in the task bar.Press Windows logo plus a number:Advertisement

 - It is always smart to perform a full backup of your computer before attempting to perform any software upgrades.
 At the very least, copy important files to a USB flash drive.

 - Make sure your computer is plugged into a power source!
 If your computer dies during the upgrade process, you may lose your files and settings permanently.

 - Do not disconnect from the Internet once the upgrade begins.
 Any loss of connection during the process in which Microsoft is connecting to its servers can lead to permanent damage of your computer.